Invisible Subtle Difference

 - On Star Trek: Voyager, there are identical twin sisters, one of whom Ensign Kim likes.
 Tom Paris can't tell them apart.

-- Inverted in RWBY; Weiss asks Ruby to pick between two tablecloths for the upcoming dance, and Ruby replies that both tablecloths look the same.
+- RWBY: Weiss asks Ruby to pick between two tablecloths for the upcoming dance, and Ruby replies that both tablecloths look the same.

 - xkcd discusses it.